 The test coordinators, test labs, and others who helped with bitstreams and tools were thanked for their efforts in preparing and conducting these tests.

-Further testing is planned for HDR.
+Further testing was planned for HDR.
 Work on testing of scalability, screen content, and 4:4:4 was also desired.
-BoGs (5)
+BoGs (0)

-The following break-out groups were established at this meeting and produced the below-listed reports.
+No break-out groups were established at this meeting, thus all meeting notes were recorded directly in drafts of this document.
 Liaison communications

-Communication with XXXX

-An incoming liaison letter was received by JVET as ISO/IEC JTC 1/SC 29/WG 5 and by VCEG, as follows:

-(No liaison matters at this meeting - kept for future use)
+The JVET did not directly receive or send any liaison statements at its current meeting.
+However, there was some related liaison communication between ITU-T SG 16, the AGs and WGs of ISO/IEC JTC 1/SC 29, and ITU-T Study Group 12 that were coordinated with JVET.

+This included exchange of general status information about JVET work and management arrangements for video coding collaboration between the parent bodies of WP 3/16 and SC 29.
+SC 29 had sent a liaison statement to SG16 [TD535/Gen / SC29 N 19023], and SG 16 prepared a reply.